-The Tribunal also held that "implicit (or explicit) criticisms of modelling... must be minimised, if not negated, by the requirement that the approach and the model used must be well accepted by those who undertake and use such approaches and models for that purpose".35 As a result "it is almost inherently contradictory then to say that the approach or the model is not likely to produce a reliable output - assuming that the inputs are appropriate - if that approach and that model are well accepted".36
+30 Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services must be well accepted by those who undertake and use such approaches and models for that purpose".
+30 As a result "it is almost inherently contradictory then to say that the approach or the model is not likely to produce a reliable output - assuming that the inputs are appropriate - if that approach and that model are well accepted".
+31